SalazarHerna/Tableau-Dashboard/README.md

 ## Tools Used
 - **Tableau**: Data visualization and dashboard creation
 - **Excel/CSV**: Data preparation and cleanup
-- **GitHub**: Project versioning and sharing

 ---

 ## Dashboard Story Flow

-### 1. Global COVID-19 Trends: Cases in Top 5 Countries
+### 1. Global COVID-19 Trends: Weekly Cases in Top 5 Affected Countries
-Visualizes weekly new COVID-19 cases in the top 5 countries (U.S., India, Brazil, France, Germany), highlighting major infection waves and cumulative global counts.
+This dashboard visualizes weekly new COVID-19 cases in the five most impacted countries—United States, India, Brazil, France, and Germany.
+It highlights the timing and scale of major infection waves, along with the cumulative case count.

 ![Global COVID Trends in Top 5 Affected Countries](https://github.com/SalazarHerna/Tableau-Dashboard/blob/7a6f9a862de7703834a2f81d50b5efd9ad7d3801/New%20Positive%20Case%20Count%20by%20Week%20in%20Top%205%20Affected%20Countries.png)